 - ✅ Ensure AWS SSO sessions are valid before you run anything

-If you are creating a new unit, you may need to add this hook block to itsterragrunt.hcl file.The parameter-management scripts are already included in your repository.
+If you are creating a new unit, and that unit has sensitive inputs that you don’t want to commit into Git, you will need to add some blocks to itsterragrunt.hcl file.The secrets-management scripts are already included in your repository.
 You need to add the

-before_hook section and the locals parameters described below.
+before_hook and after_hook sections, and the locals parameters described below to your terragrunt.hcl:

 Behavior